-Other method to determine how much visceral fat an individual has is to measure the size of your waist.
+Another method to determine how much visceral fat an individual has is to measure the size of her waist.
 A woman whose waist measures 35 inches or more is likely to carry excess visceral fat and a man whose waist measures 40 inches or more is likely to carry high belly fat.

 Smart health scale

-Lifetrons health scale is an excellent scale where you can obtain all information about the fat percentage right from visceral fat to your subcutaneous fat in your body.
-Moreover, it monitors your vital health parameters such as BMR, body mass index, protein, muscle mass, skeletal muscle, bone mass, hydration level etc. It is an important tool to keep a track of your health conditions such as diabetes, high blood pressure, high cholesterol etc.
+Lifetrons health scale is an excellent scale where you can obtain all information about the fat percentage right from visceral fat to the subcutaneous fat in your body.
+Moreover, it monitors your vital health parameters such as BMR, body mass index, protein, muscle mass, skeletal muscle, bone mass, hydration level, etc. It is an important tool to keep a track of your health conditions such as diabetes, high blood pressure, high cholesterol, etc.

 Different ways to reduce visceral fat

 It is an excellent method to lower visceral fat.
-Individuals should include both cardiovascular exercise such as running, cycling as well as strength training such as pushups, lunges, squats which can improve their heart rate and muscle size too.
+Individuals should include both cardiovascular exercises such as running, and cycling as well as strength training such as pushups, lunges, and squats which can improve their heart rate and muscle size too.

-A healthy balanced diet that is low in processed foods and high in lean protein, healthy fat, complex carbohydrates can help in reducing the excess visceral fat.
+A healthy balanced diet that is low in processed foods and high in lean protein, healthy fat, and complex carbohydrates can help in reducing excess visceral fat.

 Keeping stress in check

-Stress is a major contributor in storing excess belly fat.
+Stress is a major contributor to storing excess belly fat.
 The body releases a hormone called cortisol when in stress.
-Some methods to lower stress includes relaxation techniques such as deep breathing, meditation etc.
+Some methods to lower stress include relaxation techniques such as deep breathing, meditation, etc.

 Reduce alcohol consumption

-A study in Korean adults showed that individuals who consumed the most alcohol had largest waist circumference which is a marker of visceral fat.
+A study of Korean adults showed that individuals who consumed the most alcohol had the largest waist circumference which is a marker of visceral fat.
 Drinking too much alcohol can increase visceral fat.

-There are some foods that can play an important role in lowering visceral fat.
-A food plan that contains healthy fats, protein and fiber can help increase satiety leading to appetite control and resulting in weight loss.
+Some foods can play an important role in lowering visceral fat.
+A food plan that contains healthy fats, protein, and fiber can help increase satiety leading to appetite control and resulting in weight loss.

 5 best foods to lose visceral fat and reverse aging

-Whole grains such as brown rice and oats are an excellent choice to add to your diet.
-They are high fiber which increases satiety while lowering calorie consumption.
-Moreover, they contain good amount of antioxidants, vitamins and minerals that can aid with slowing the aging process.
+Whole grains such as brown rice and oats are excellent choices to add to your diet.
+They are high in fiber which increases satiety while lowering calorie consumption.
+Moreover, they contain a good amount of antioxidants, vitamins, and minerals that can aid in slowing the aging process.
 Jowar helps to control blood glucose levels and boosts immunity.
-Fiber in bajra is soluble in water and forms a gel like substance which helps one feeling fuller for longer time.
+The fiber in Bajra is soluble in water and forms a gel-like substance which helps one feel fuller for a longer time.

 Beans ( legumes or pluses )

 They provide an abundance of nutrients that includes fiber and plant protein.
-They play an important role in lowering cholesterol levels and helps to regulate blood sugar levels.
+They play an important role in lowering cholesterol levels and helping to regulate blood sugar levels.

 Nuts such as almonds are rich in monounsaturated fats that help lower bad cholesterol ( LDL ) and promote heart health.
-Almonds contain antioxidants which is shown to reverse the process of aging.
+Almonds contain antioxidants which are shown to reverse the process of aging.

 Vegetables are loaded with fiber and low calories that help with satiety.
 It further helps in preventing excessive caloric intake.
-They contain antioxidants that helps in fighting off inflammation and lowers the risk for health conditions such as diabetes, heart disease etc.
+They contain antioxidants that help in fighting off inflammation and lower the risk for health conditions such as diabetes, heart disease, etc.

-Science have shown that individuals who consume more protein tends to carry less visceral fat.
-Protein can help in boosting the metabolism leading to weight loss and promotes healthy visceral fat loss.
-A study showed that increased protein intake was associated with lower body mass index, higher HDL cholesterol which is a good cholesterol and smaller waist circumference which is a marker of visceral fat.
+Science has shown that individuals who consume more protein tend to carry less visceral fat.
+Protein can help in boosting the metabolism leading to weight loss and promoting healthy visceral fat loss.
+A study showed that increased protein intake was associated with lower body mass index, higher HDL cholesterol which is good cholesterol, and smaller waist circumference which is a marker of visceral fat.

 Spice ( cumin, cinnamon )

-Fruit such as berries can improve blood flow delivering more oxygen to muscle.
-Resveratrol which is an antioxidant found in fruits such as grapes has shown to slow down fat accumulation in the body.
+Fruit such as berries can improve blood flow delivering more oxygen to muscles.
+Resveratrol which is an antioxidant found in fruits such as grapes has been shown to slow down fat accumulation in the body.